WPCD-Workflows/documentation/source/old/itm/public/xml/itm_code_parameters.rst

 W3C XML Schemas
 ---------------

-Among the many possibilities the ITM-TF has opted for the use of W3C XML schemas to describe which elements are allowed in the XML code parameter string for an ITM-TF module.
+Among the many possibilities the EU-IM-TF has opted for the use of W3C XML schemas to describe which elements are allowed in the XML code parameter string for an EU-IM-TF module.
 The definition of a schema allows for the design of generic tools through the seperation of the specific structure of the code parameters of a specific module from the development of those tools.
 By defining a W3C XML schema, all code specific information